morpho-org/vault-v2/README.md

 Similarly, the curator is responsible for monitoring the vault's bad debt.
 In contrast to Vault V1.0, bad debt realization is not atomic to avoid share price manipulation with flash loans.

+### Gates

+Vaults V2 can use external gate contracts to control share transfer, vault asset deposit, and vault asset withdrawal.

+If a gate is not set, its corresponding operations are not restricted.

+Gate changes can be timelocked.
+Using `abdicateSubmit`, a curator can commit to keeping the vault completely ungated, or, for instance, to only gate deposits and shares reception, but not withdrawals.

+Two gates are defined:

+**Enter Gate** (`enterGate`): Controls permissions related to depositing assets and receiving shares.
+Implements [IEnterGate](./src/interfaces/IGate.sol).

+When set, depositors must pass the checks defined in the gate to send underlying assets (`gate.canSendAssets`) and to receive shares (`gate.canReceiveShares`).

+**Exit Gate** (`exitGate`): Controls permissions related to redeeming shares and receiving underlying assets.
+Implements [IExitGate](./src/interfaces/IGate.sol).

+When set, shareholders must pass the gate checks to send shares (`gate.canSendShares`) and to receive underlying assets (`gate.canReceiveAssets`).

+An example gate is defined in [test/examples/GateExample.sol](./test/examples/GateExample.sol).

 ### Roles